Black holes and the Milky Way’s darkest secret

-This is a step-by-step timetable for the Nobel Prize Lesson – a ready to use lesson on the 2019 Nobel Prize in Physics.
+This is a step-by-step timetable for the Nobel Prize Lesson – a ready to use lesson on the 2020 Nobel Prize in Physics.
 The lesson is designed to take 45 minutes and includes a teacher’s guide, a slide show, a speaker’s manuscript, videos and a student work sheet.

 A Swedish version of the lesson is available at nobelprizemuseum.se

 Teacher’s Guide (PDF 60K)